xgorprod/Apache-Logs-Viewer/README.md

 ## 🔓 Installation:
 - Open setup.bat to import libraries.
-- Open settings.py
+- Open settings.py for customization
-- Edit "Database name", "Active folder", "File mask". (if needed)
+- Edit "Database name", "Active folder", "File mask"

 ## 📝 Example:
 You can open it in different states: